 Worst edition so far :’(

-We considered cancelling it due to low attendance and in the end I gave the workshop split on 3 days (9!, 5 and 5 hours).
+We considered canceling it due to low attendance and in the end, I gave the workshop split on 3 days (9!, 5 and 5 hours).
 9 hours is definitely too much for an introductory course about Android but we didn’t have more options with Holy Easter coming soon and other compromises.

 Only 11 people attended and it should have been easier than other editions but I felt I didn’t explain myself as well as other occasions and the attendees couldn’t keep up with the rhythm of the course.